microsoft/PowerApps-Samples/dataverse/DiscoveryService/REST/README.md

+﻿---
+languages:
+- csharp
+products:
+- power-platform
+- power-apps
+page_type: sample
+description: "This sample code shows how to use the discovery service using the OData service and HttpClient."
+---
-﻿# Work with Discovery Service
+# Work with Discovery Service

 This sample code shows how to use the discovery service using the OData service and HttpClient.